Agile vs Waterfall

 - It is easily adaptable for shifting teams.

 As you can guess, such an approach has lots of disadvantages.
-Here’re some of them:
+Here are some of them:

 - It looks not ideal for large-size projects.

-- The method is less effective if the requirement is not clear at the very beginning.
+- The method is less effective if the requirement is not clear in the very beginning.

-- It is rather difficult to move back to makes changes in the previous stages.
+- It is rather difficult to move back to make changes in the previous stages.

-- After the project is finished, the customer can be disappointed with its results, because all the work on a project was based on the initial documentation and the result may not meet the customer’s expectations.
+- After the project is finished, the customer can be disappointed with its results, because all the work on a project was based on the initial documentation, and the outcomes may not meet the customer’s expectations.

 - It provides less customer involvement.
 Some clients will want more involvement as the project proceeds.